NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 High Power Committee (HPC)

-This is a committee which comprises of all the Directors of Sri Balaji Society, Pune.
-The committee meets under the chairmanship of the President, Sri Balaji Society, Pune and decides on every issue related to the day to day affairs of the students on required basis.
+This is a committee which comprises of all the Directors of Sri Balaji University, Pune.
+The committee meets under the chairmanship of the Chancellor, Sri Balaji University, Pune and decides on every issue related to the day to day affairs of the students on required basis.
 Any director/ faculty can suggest any new initiative which can be introduced in a structured manner initially in this body so that common practise are maintained in all the four institutes.
 Before presenting such initiatives to the HPC, the director or professors or any faculty member should present a paper to all the members of the HPC at least 10 days in advance.
 All such initiatives / issues related to the institutes are discussed in this forum and decision arrived at, are implemented.
 The HPC ensures that the concept of one family and following common practise within Sri Balaji Society, Pune is strictly followed.

-Central Control of Training and Grooming up Process in Sri Balaji Society, Pune (Sri Balaji Society, Pune).
+Central Control of Training and Grooming up Process in Sri Balaji Society, Pune

 (a).
 Engineers are preferred for the systems specialization.